 To restrict sharing to authenticated external users, select the New and existing guests or the Existing guests only sharing options in your SharePoint admin center.

-We recommend choosing New and existing guests whenever possible—otherwise users have to wait for an admin to add new guests to your directory.
+We recommend choosing New and existing guests whenever possible—otherwise, users have to wait for an admin to add new guests to your directory.

 Additional security settings for sharing via anonymous link

-When you share a document or file via anonymous link, permission to access your content is given to the hyperlink, not to a specific user.
+When you share a document or file via an anonymous link, permission to access your content is given to the link, not to a specific user.
 That means that anyone with access to the shared link can view and edit the relevant files, and they can forward the link freely as well.